nsheely/A-Simple-ChatGPT-CLI-in-Rust/README.md

 ```bash
 export PATH=$PATH:$(pwd)/target/release
 ```
-Save your key and path to your `.bashrc` or `.zshrc` file to make it permanent.
+Save your key and path to your `.bashrc` or `.zshrc` file to make them permanent.

 ## Usage